6 Ways to be More Referable than Edward Scissorhands at a Lawn & Garden Convention

 3. Be a source of infinite opportunity.
 “Become a platform.”
 Those three words alone were worth paying twenty bucks for Jeff Jarvis’s bestselling What Would Google Do?
 Here’s how it works: You give customers, users and fans the control to create and improve your online content.
 You aggregate information and services.

 Then, you enable your admirers to build communities, networks – even products and businesses – of their own, under the umbrella of your platform.
 Think Twitter.
 Think Facebook.
 Think Linked In.
 All platforms.
 All raking it in.
-Lesson learned: When you make a platform, you make an indispensible contribution.
+Lesson learned: When you make a platform, you make an indispensable contribution.
 What are YOU a platform for?

 4. Jump at every chance to declare the unspoken truth.
 Follow the advice of Dilbert creator Scott Adams: “Be completely and radically honest where most people would say nothing.”
 Simple, yes.
 Easy, no. The secret is to plant the seeds of love where fear grows.